Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 updated: 2026-01-07
 ---

-> [!primary]
-> Secret Manager is currently in Beta phase.
-This guide can be updated in the future with the advancements made by our teams in charge of this product.

 ## Objective

 This guide explains how to set up the Kubernetes External Secret Operator to use the OVHcloud Secret Manager as a provider.